M4-M5 Link Rozelle Interchange

 In August 2019, changes were proposed to the design and construction of the M4-M5 Link (Rozelle Interchange) as described and assessed in the 2017 Environmental Impact Statement (EIS).
 These changes were described in The Crescent Overpass and active transport links Modification Report (August 2019).
 Transport for NSW carried out a number of community and stakeholder workshops during the exhibition of this report, and as a result of the feedback and the formal submissions received, we reviewed the design we initially proposed.
 A design review process involved a design review and investigation with the commissioning of a Special Design Review Panel, additional community and stakeholder workshops and additional traffic and pedestrian modelling and assessment.

 In May 2020, the improved Modification design was on exhibition through a Design Amendment Report and the community were invited to make a submission.
 The submissions and our response during the last exhibition were also made available.
-To access the reports, please visit the NSW Department of Planning, Industry and Environment.

 Iron Cove ventilation underground modification